RMerl/asuswrt-merlin/README-merlin.txt

 - Fixed port forwarding where multiple ports are separated by a ","
 - Added CIFS client support (for mounting remote SMB share on the router)
 - Added layer7 iptables matching
+- Added user-defined options for DHCP requests (required by some ISPs)

 Installation